DS-100/fa23/gradproject.md

 This dataset contains US reports on COVID-19 testing and cases from the [COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19) and CDC (Centers for Disease Control and Prevention).
 You can access all the data within the `Topic 1/Dataset A` directory on Google Drive:

 * `csse_covid_19_daily_reports_us.csv` contains US daily reports ([documentation](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data#usa-daily-state-reports-csse_covid_19_daily_reports_us))
-* `cdc_death_counts_by_sex_age_state.csv` contains US weekly reports on deaths involving COVID-19, pneumonia, and influenza reported to NCHS by sex, age, group, and state. ([documentation](https://data.cdc.gov/NCHS/Provisional-COVID-19-Death-Counts-by-Sex-Age-and-S/9bhg-hcku))
+* `cdc_death_counts_by_sex_age_state.csv` contains US reports on deaths involving COVID-19, pneumonia, and influenza reported to NCHS by sex, age, group, and state. ([documentation](https://data.cdc.gov/NCHS/Provisional-COVID-19-Death-Counts-by-Sex-Age-and-S/9bhg-hcku))
 * `cdc_death_counts_by_conditons.csv` contains US weekly reports on health conditions and contributing causes mentioned in conjunction with deaths involving COVID-19. ([documentation](https://data.cdc.gov/NCHS/Conditions-contributing-to-deaths-involving-corona/hk9y-quqm))

 You must choose to work with **at least 2 of the reports** above in your analysis.